 Animal Alliance monitors the statistics published by the CCAC.
 Over the years, the publicly available data have become increasingly vague.
 For example, the number of animals used in each province used to be listed separately; now, these numbers are no longer disseminated to the public.
 There is no legislative mechanism to compel the CCAC to provide that information – the organization, funded by tax dollars, is not subject to Freedom of Information requests.

 Private testing labs are not required to report animal use or be CCAC-certified unless they voluntarily agree.

-Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per its 3Rs (Replacement, Reduction, Refinement) programme, it fails to do so.
-Live terminal surgeries of beagles at the University of Guelph was allowed to continue even though alternatives were available and offered in the same programme, until Animal Alliance intervened.
+Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per the 3Rs (Replacement, Reduction, Refinement) programme, it fails to do so.
+Live terminal surgeries of beagles at the University of Guelph was allowed to continue even though alternatives were available and offered in the same program, until Animal Alliance intervened.
 Even then, the University made the decision to end the practice because of the efforts of Animal Alliance and its supporters, not because of the CCAC.